 Learn Ironman swimming technique online

 It is a handy little animated video where you can see the swimmer from many angles and with different speeds.
-It’s an awesome tool to go in depth with specific areas of the swimming.
+It’s an awesome tool to go in-depth with specific areas of swimming.

-What about spending your Friday night getting really familiar with how your hands should go into the water?
-Welcome to life as a triathlete! ?
+What about spending your Friday night getting familiar with how your hands should go into the water?
+Welcome to life as a triathlete!?

 Don’t focus too much on the legs